SAUSy-Lab/Scarborough-Survey/README.md

 ### Credits and Authorship Policy
 Please cite the datapaper and dataset as follows:

 _Tiznado-Aitken, I. & Farber, S. (2024).
 The Scarborough Survey: An interdisciplinary hybrid instrument to explore suburban challenges in Canada.
 Suburban Mobilities Cluster, University of Toronto Scarborough.
-Available at: https://osf.io/preprints/osf/s5jxh_
+DOI: https://doi.org/10.31219/osf.io/s5jxh_

 _Tiznado-Aitken, I. & Farber, S. (2024).
 The Scarborough Survey: An open dataset to explore suburban challenges in Canada.
 Available at: https://github.com/SAUSy-Lab/Scarborough-Survey_